sgutreuter/screenr/README.md

     select **Download ZIP** and save the zip archive in a location of your choice.

-3. Unzip the archive into a directory named screenr.
+3. Unzip the archive into an empty temporary directory.

 4. Open a shell/terminal in the directory containing the unzipped screenr directory.